 Vy and Andrew have attempted to learn more about their home’s history, particularly its unknown designer.
 ‘We may never solve the mystery, as drawings and other paperwork disappeared following Lee’s passing just after her 100th birthday.
 The local council only has records dating from 1965, and online searches have proved fruitless,’ Vy says.
 ‘Any help with identifying the architect would be most welcome!’

-Since moving into the home, the couple have made several cosmetic updates, such as polishing the existing concrete slab, painting (a mix of Dulux Lexicon Half and Lexicon Quarter), and establishing a native garden.
+Since moving into the home, the couple have made several cosmetic updates, such as polishing the existing concrete slab and establishing a native garden.
+The walls were painted with Lexicon Quarter in satin finish to create a blank canvas, then the fireplace and floor-to-ceiling kitchen cabinetry was painted with Lexicon Half in gloss for easy cleaning.
 The only structural change has been converting one of the bathrooms into a workplace for Vy, who is a designer and owner of the soon to be launched handmade knitwear label, Stay Hungry.

 Among the untouched original features that remain are the blackbutt timber ceilings (that have ‘never been damaged by water or refinished’ says Vy), the kitchen, including its downlight fittings and joinery, and a pool that’s been unused for 35 years!

 Most of the furnishings here are vintage Scandinavian pieces chosen to ground the space.
 ‘This is all softened up with lots of greenery, books, art and little handmade treasures we’ve made or found in vintage bazaars over the years,’ says Vy.
 ‘With three young boys ruling the space, it’s all pretty robust and relaxed as a whole.’